rsinghcodes/E-cure/README.md

 <h1 align="center">E-Cure</h1>

 <p align="center">E-cure is an online appointment system with doctors.
-A Web-Based solution through which patients can fix an online appointment with the Doctor when it is not necessary to meet in-person in view of COVID-19.</p>
+A Web-Based solution through which patients can fix an online appointment with the doctor when it is not necessary to meet in-person in view of COVID-19.</p>

 ## 🚧 Technology Stack

 - **Server Enviornment** - NodeJS
 - **Backend** - ExpressJS
-- **Frontend** - ReactJS, Material UI
+- **Frontend** - ReactJS, Redux, Material UI
-- **Programming Language** - TypeScript
+- **Programming Language** - TypeScript & JavaScript
 - **Database** - MongoDB in conjunction with Mongoose
 - **Cloud database service** - MongoDB Atlas
-- **Deployment** - Heroku (Backend) & Netlify (Frontend)
+- **Deployment** - Heroku

 ## ⬇️ Installation & Set Up